rwang08/rwang08.github.io/_posts/2025-08-03-final-review.md

 If I had to pick a least favorite activity, I’d probably say the one where we calculated sequencing costs over time.
 It wasn’t that it was bad, it just felt more like plugging numbers into formulas than exploring or analyzing data, and I liked the other activities more because they felt more connected to the biology.

-Overall I think this class was really interesting and I learned a lot about how cancer works and how big data plays a large role in the research and development of new toolds, as well as how AI and machine learning can help make sense of it all.
+Overall I think this class was really interesting and I learned a lot about how cancer works and how big data plays a large role in the research and development of new tools, as well as how AI and machine learning can help make sense of it all.